 - Hostel Prices: Hostels in the city costs between $10-15 USD for a dorm room.
 Private rooms in hostels begin at $33 USD per night for a double room.

-- Budget Hotel Prices: Budget hotels cost between $40-60 USD per night for a room with A/C, hot water, and private bathroom.
+- Budget Hotel Prices: Budget hotels cost between $40-60 USD per night for a double room with A/C, hot water, and private bathroom.

 - Average Cost of Food: Local stalls will cost around $2-3 USD and will get you chicken, rice, and beans.
 Western restaurants will cost between $7-10 USD.
 For a nice meal with wine, expect to pay around $30-40 USD.
 Top restaurants include The Rock, Sugar and Spice, and the Panamonte.

 - Transportation Costs: Taxis in the city cost about $5.
 Buses around the area cost $1.

 - Eat at the local stands - Meals at local food stalls cost between $3-4 USD.
 You’ll get rice, chicken, beans, and maybe another side, plus a drink.
 I didn’t love the food in Panama but at the price they had, it made eating very cheap.